e-gov/GOVSSO/TechnicalSpecification.md

 **Request**

-All GOVSSO clients are expected to support OIDC Back-channel logout functionality.
+All GOVSSO clients must support OIDC Back-channel logout functionality.
 According to back-channel logout specification [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] GOVSSO server will send an out-of-band logout request to each client application when the user has requested to end the GOVSSO session.
 GOVSSO will include a Logout Token with each request so that the client applications can verify the logout event.

 Relying Parties supporting back-channel-based logout register a back-channel logout URI with GOVSSO as part of their client registration [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] "2.2.
 Indicating RP Support for Back-Channel Logout".